GalexDL/SleepViewer/README.md

 For viewing Pokemon Sleep Sprites.

 - View Animations
+- ITS VERY IMPORTANT YOU CHANGE THE SKIN!!!
 - Export Animation (Mp4/WEBM)

-- Mobile is not fully supported atm
+- Mobile is has partial functionality
 - Please tell me any bugs that you have on Twitter: @ItsGalex_

 - Some Browsers may not export correctly (im working on it)